-1-90 DAYS AFTER SETTLEMENT 76 DAYS AFTER SETTLEMENT 90 DAYS AFTER SETTLEMENT STEP 1 90-DAY PROCESS STEP 2 90-DAY PROCESS STEP 3 90-DAY PROCESS STEP 4 90-DAY PROCESS AFTER 90-DAYS Time Days 1-90 after settlement 76 days after settlement 90 days after settlement What is it?
-Getting to know your house period Email reminder that you have enjoyed your home for almost 90-days and to send your list of concerns in shortly Email your list of concerns to emails as noted in your Handover Guide A Builder representative will contact you to book an appointment A Builder representative will review your list and issue a list of items and trades that will be in contact to organise access Trades will call directly to organise access to rectify items Once trades have attended, Builder will notify you to confirm all your items have been attended to Warranties that remain part of the home.
+1-90 DAYS AFTER SETTLEMENT 76 DAYS AFTER SETTLEMENT 90 DAYS AFTER SETTLEMENT STEP 1 90-day pf ROCESS STEP 2 90-DAY PROCESS STEP 3 90-DAY PROCESS STEP 4 90-DAY PROCESS AFTER 90-DAYS Time Days 1-90 after settlement 76 days after settlement 90 days after settlement What is it?
+Getting to know your house period Email reminder that you have enjoyed your home for almost 90-days and to send your list of concerns in shortly Email your list of concerns to emails as noted in your Handover Guide A Builder representa contact yo an appoint ou to book A Builder representative will review your list and issue a list of items and trades that will be in contact to organise access Trades will call directly to organise access to rectify items Once trades have attended, Builder will notify you to confirm all your items have been attended to Warranties that remain part of the home.
 What you need to have ready Compile a list of items you would like the Builder to look at.
 To determine if an issue requires urgent attention, refer to page 19 of this Guide.
 Ensure you have your email updated.
-List of concerns compiled on provided sheet Be available for a call or email Be available to show the Builder your items Arrange access for trades to undertake works Your list updated in case any items were missed.
+List of concerns compiled on provided sheet Be availabl or email le for a call Be available to show the Builder your items Arrange access for trades to undertake works Your list updated in case any items were missed.
 Refer to the following documentation: ✓ VBA Guide to Standards and Tolerances ✓ Product Manuals Supplied on the Habitas USB